univ-ai/welcomenew/_courses/ai5.md

 ### Education software we use

 - Our lectures and labs are carried out via [Zoom](/support/zoom/) (install instructions).
-- Quizzes & exercises will be conducted on the digital learning platform [Ed](/support/edstem/).
+- Quizzes will be conducted on the digital learning platform [Ed](/support/edstem/).
 - All exercises and homeworks in this course will be done/submitted in Google Colab or GitHub code repos.

+All exercises and homeworks in this course will be done in jupyter notebooks.
+This [link](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) will help you setup jupyter lab and get you acquianted with jupyter notebooks.

+Our module policies around collaboration and grading are listed [here](/assets/policy/).
+Our expectations of you are also laid out in that document.

 <style>
 table {